The Foodways Section publishes a journal, awards prizes for outstanding work in

 For more information on Digest, please contact

-co-editors Diane Tye of Memorial University or Michael Lange of Champlain
+co-editors Janet Gilmore of University of Wisconsin-Madison or Michael Lange of Champlain

 The Sue Samuelson Award for Foodways Scholarship